skipcloud/backups/README.md

 I finally have a dedicated hard drive for storing backups so I wrote some scripts to help me create and restore archives:

-- `backup.sh`: for making backups of various partitions.
+- `backup`: for making backups of various partitions.
-- `restore.sh`: for restoring data to partitions.
+- `restore`: for restoring data to partitions.

 ## Setting up cron job